-PHAs that conduct annual examinations under this waiver/alternative requirement will be responsible for addressing any material discrepancies that may arise later.
-For example, if a tenant self-certified that the tenant lost their job, but later the EIV Income Validation Tool (IVT) shows the tenant's employment continued, the PHA must take enforcement action in accordance with their policies and procedures.
+PHAs that conduct annual examinations under this waiver/alternative requirement will be responsible for addressing any material discrepancies (i.e., unreported income or a substantial difference in reported income) that may arise later.
+For example, if a tenant self-certified that the tenant lost their job, but later the EIV Income Validation Tool

+(IVT) shows the tenant's employment continued, the PHA must take enforcement action in accordance with their policies and procedures.

-Period of Availability: The period of availability to conduct annual reexaminations using these modified verification requirements ends on December 31, 2020.
+Period of Availability: The period of availability ends on June 30, 2021.